 Some mild distortion is not really worth worrying about, but a major distortion of the arch merits some attention.
 The main result of a major distortion of the arch (though not so severe that hinges have developed) is an overall weakening of the structure.
 Sometimes, weaker arches are “propped” in some fashion; two common props used underneath arches are corrugated metal liners (something like a section of a standard metal culvert being fitted underneath the arch) or a reinforced concrete arch cast underneath the stone one.

 One method occasionally used to prop up flattened sections of an arch is the building of a wall to hold up the flattened section of the arch.
 This can hardly be called an ideal solution.
-Arguably, the best solution for repairing a severely distorted arch (especially one so far misshapen as to have hinges) is the demolishing and rebuilding of the arch back to its proper shape.
+Arguably, the best solution for repairing a severely distorted arch is the demolishing and rebuilding of the arch back to its proper shape.
 (In the case of an arch where only a section of the width is distorted, one may be able to get by with merely demolishing and rebuilding a section of the arch.)
 Such a method, of course, is rather expensive, and requires skill, but may be worth the effort in some cases.